sgmurphy/wordpress-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 4.4.5 =
+- Added a link to the corresponding member profile in the newly added transaction view/edit interface.
+- Added a link to the corresponding membership level in the newly added transaction view/edit interface.
+- Minor PHP compatibility related improvements for PayPal and Stripe checkout.
+- Minor updates to the the debug log messaging for the refund/cancelation process.

 = 4.4.4 =
 - Added an option to configure a Cancel URL for Stripe SCA Subscription type buttons.